 Getting smart about saving water doesn’t have to be hard.
 Most of these tips are easy to implement and won’t make you feel like you’re living in another century.
 If you want even more control, think about upgrading to a leak detection system.

-Flo by Moen is a smart home monitoring and leak detection system that monitors your home’s water usage patterns and detects micro leaks as small as a drop per minute.
+Flo by Moen is a smart home water security and leak detection system that monitors your home’s water usage patterns and detects micro leaks as small as a drop per minute.
 Connected to a smartphone app, you receive notifications and can remotely shut off your home’s water if a major issue arises.